cclemente/Animal_accelerometry/chunking_data/README.md

 (5) Important.
 Now is a good time to move / delete the large accel file as it will mess up the next step below if left in this folder.

+##Edited 12/03/2021

+modified so the chunked files are now numbered with an interger padded with zeros e.g. 001, 002 this way the files are in the correct order when read back into R in the next step.

 # Create predictors.

 (1) Open the file 'Process_Accel_Output_FULLACC_V2_forloop.R'